 - After you’ve put a check marks on your item, click “Add Items” at the bottom of the screen – your selected items will appear on the left side of the page under "MyMeal”

 - Once all items have been selected, click the “Meal Nutrition” button, underneath “MyMeal,” to view the nutritional composition of your entire meal.

 Screening for Ingredients

-On the nutrition facts label, the common food allergens are listed underneath the ingredients in each item, in addition to other foods some people choose to avoid such as pork, alcohol, and gluten.
-To filter for an allergen or item you would like to avoid, check those items in the Allergen List, then click "Apply Filters."
+On the nutrition facts label, the common food allergens are listed underneath the ingredients, in addition to other foods some people may choose to avoid such as pork, alcohol, and gluten.
+To filter for an allergen or item to avoid, check those items in the Allergen List, then click "Apply Filters."
 Any menu items containing those allergens will be removed from the menu.
-For example, if you checked the allergen box for peanuts, only menu items without peanuts will appear on your list of remaining menu choices.

 Please note: while NetNutrition can provide assistance with food selections, if you have a severe food allergy or intolerance, please consult with a Dining Manager before making a selection.
 They will be happy to assist you.

-Vegetarian – these items meet the definition of lacto-ovo vegetarianism, and contain no meat, poultry, fish, or seafood; but eggs and dairy are included.
-Cheeses containing rennet are included as vegetarian, because according to the Vegetarian Journal, 95% of the cheese produced in the US is now made with non-animal rennet.
-Items containing gelatin are considered non-vegetarian.
+Vegetarian items meet the definition of lacto-ovo vegetarianism, and contain no meat, poultry, fish, or seafood; but eggs and dairy are included.

-Vegan – these item contain no animal products or animal byproducts at all, including honey.
+Vegan items contain no animal products or animal byproducts at all, including honey.